MOhammedRiaad/React-Interview-Questions/README.md

 The major features of React are:

-* It uses **VirtualDOM** instead RealDOM considering that RealDOM manipulations are expensive.
+* It uses **VirtualDOM** instead of RealDOM considering that RealDOM manipulations are expensive.
 * Supports **server-side rendering**.
 * Follows **Unidirectional** data flow or data binding.
 * Uses **reusable/composable** UI components to develop the view.